Skip to main content

 Would have allowed the sale of perishable foods.

-Would allow producers to sell their products at any farm store or cafe within a 20-mile radius of their home.
+Would have allowed producers to sell their products at any farm store or cafe within a 20-mile radius of their home.

-Syntactic changes that would further clarify (but not change) the cottage food law.
+Syntactic changes that further clarify (but do not change) the cottage food law.

-Would allow many types of perishable products to be sold.
-Would increase the annual sales limit to $1,500,000.
-Would simplify labeling requirements.
+Would have allowed many types of perishable products to be sold.
+Would have increased the annual sales limit to $1,500,000.
+Would have simplified labeling requirements.

-Would prevent local governments from imposing restrictions on home-based processors.
+Would have prevented local governments from imposing restrictions on home-based processors.

-Would allow home-based processors to sell roasted coffee beans.
+Would have allowed home-based processors to sell roasted coffee beans.

 Massachusetts H 1142025 Cottage FoodIn Progress